-The historic library building is retrofitted with the smart technologies of 2030 without sacrificing the charm of the 1970’s façade.
-Old buildings are precious in the city—the cost to upgrade them is offset by the carbon neutrality of new transportation solutions.
-The building is old, net zero, and smart: when someone is dropped off at the entrance, it lets the autonomous cars know which library patrons are ready to leave, or send it to another passenger nearby.
+The historic library building is retrofitted with the smart technologies of 2030 without sacrificing the charm of the 1970s façade.
+Old buildings are precious in the city – the cost to upgrade them is offset by the carbon neutrality of new transportation solutions.
+The building is old, net zero, and smart.
+When someone is dropped off at the entrance, it lets the autonomous cars know which library patrons are ready to leave, or sends them to another passenger nearby.

 Planning for the future of cities

-The smart city 2030 scenarios envision here are vibrant high-tech places with transportation strategies that ensure a high quality of life.
+The 2030 scenarios described here are vibrant high-tech places with transportation strategies that ensure a high quality of life.
 In this future, data is wealth, and physical infrastructure is a tool to extract benefits for the greater good.

 To achieve this vision, society must harness the impressive and increasing potential of the collective data drawn from large groups of people living together in cities.
 Who owns the data?
-Who decides how it is to be used?
+Who decides how it will be used?
 Where does the greater good overshadow individual free will, and vice versa?
-These are some questions that city planners and residents will need to build more dialogue around in order to ensure that future cities are intentionally wise and human, and not just smart.
+These are questions that city planners and residents will need to discuss to ensure that future cities are wise and human, not just smart.

 Smart parking = No parking?